Pulkit0076/Python-basics-concepts/Sequence_Set_Dict_data_types.md

 ### <a name="strings"></a>Strings

-* The indexing we saw for lists can be applied to strings as well
+* The indexing we saw for lists can be applied to strings
     * As strings are immutable, they can't be modified like lists though
 ```python
 >>> book = "Alchemist"